 in 1066.
 This Norman name was soon thereafter given to a person with

 from very early times and were granted lands at Waltham and Stebbings by Duke William of

 , their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 Sorrell means "yellow."

-This web page shows only a small excerpt of our Sorel research.Another 196 words (14 lines of text) covering the year 1200 is included under the topic Early Sorel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sorel research.Another 66 words (5 lines of text) covering the year 1200 is included under the topic Early Sorel History in all our PDF Extended History products and printed products wherever possible.

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations

 were common, even among the names of the most literate people.
 Known variations of the Sorel family name include Sorrell, Sorel, Sorell, Sorril, Sorrill, Sorwell and others.